AdobeDocs/campaign-classic.en/help/integrations/using/events.md

 | lastModified    | Datetime  | Last Modified | The last time the event was modified in Adobe. |
 | timeGMT | Datetime  | Timestamp | The time when the event was generated in Analytics. |

-### Display events {#display-events}
+### Displaying the events {#display-events}

 The events can be displayed with a simple form based on the events schema.

 >[!NOTE]
 >
 >The Pipeline Event node is not built-in and needs to be added, as well as the related form needs to be created in Campaign.
 These operations are restricted to expert users only.
-For more on this, refer to these sections: [Navigation hierarchy](../../configuration/using/about-navigation-hierarchy.md) and [Edit forms](../../configuration/using/editing-forms.md).
+For more on this, refer to these sections: [Navigation hierarchy](../../configuration/using/about-navigation-hierarchy.md) and [Editing forms](../../configuration/using/editing-forms.md).

 ![](assets/triggers_7.png)

-## Process events {#processing-the-events}
+## Processing the events {#processing-the-events}

 ### Reconciliation workflow {#reconciliation-workflow}